 For a major beverage company, the biggest profit opportunity is clearly in the cannabis-infused beverage market.

-Infused drinks like sodas, sports drinks, and flavored water are already growing in popularity, and the global sales of cannabis-infused beverages are on track surpass $200 million just this year – and by some estimates, could grow to 10 to 20 times the market size of flower and concentrates.
+Infused drinks like sodas, sports drinks, and flavored waters are already growing in popularity.
+The global sales of cannabis-infused beverages in 2019 are on track to surpass $200 million – and by some estimates, could grow to 10 to 20 times the market size of flower and concentrates.

 Constellation Brands: The One Cannabis Stock to Own Forever